elkhouryk/RS-TransCLIP/README.md

 ```

-* You must download the MLRSNet and RSICB128 datasets manually from Kaggle and place them in '/datasets/' director.
-You can format them manually to follow the dataset directory structure listed above and use them for evaluation **OR** you can use the _run_dataset_formatting.py_ script.
+* You must download the MLRSNet and RSICB128 datasets manually from Kaggle and place them in '/datasets/' directory.
+You can format them manually to follow the dataset directory structure listed above and use them for evaluation **OR** you can use the _run_dataset_formatting.py_ script by placing the .zip files from Kaggle in the '/datasets/' directory.

 ```bash